 |How long does it take to receive a pair of shoes?

 The time taken will vary according to the amount of work in progress.
-To receive your first pair of shoes would generally take about 6 months, possibly longer depending on how much work your last maker has on.
+To receive your first pair of shoes would generally take about 7 to 8 months, possibly longer depending on how much work your last maker has on.
 The last is the wooden mould we make your shoe around.
-Once we have made your lasts subsequent pairs would take around 3 months.
+Once we have made your lasts subsequent pairs would take around 3 to 4 months.
 Whenever possible if you require your shoes by a particular date we shall do our best to make them.

 |Do you make a trial pair if it is my first pair of shoes?